 Death can happen within 4 to 6 hours of poisoning.
-It is essential to seek immediate
+It is vital to seek medical care

 Treatment for pufferfish poisoning

-Treatment for pufferfish poisoning consists of limiting the body's absorption of the
+Treatment for pufferfish poisoning consists of limiting how much of the toxin the

 What is scombrotoxin?

-Scombrotoxin, also called scombroid poisoning or histamine poisoning, happens after
+Scombrotoxin is also called scombroid poisoning or histamine poisoning.
+It happens

-eating fish that contain high levels of histamine due to improper food handling.
-It
+after eating fish that have high levels of histamine due to improper food handling.

-remains one of the most common forms of fish poisoning in the U.S. and worldwide.
-These
+It is one of the most common forms of fish poisoning in the U.S. and worldwide.

-have high amounts of histidine.
-As a result of inadequate refrigeration or preservation,
+Certain fish have high amounts of histidine.
+As a result of poor refrigeration or

-bacteria convert the histidine to histamine.
-This leads to scombroid poisoning.
-Contaminated
+preservation, bacteria turn the histidine into histamine.
+This leads to scombroid

-fish may appear and taste fresh, although some may taste "peppery," "spicy," or "bubbly."
+poisoning.
+Contaminated fish may look and taste fresh.
+But some may taste "peppery,"

-The toxin may form even if the fish has only been temporarily stored at too high a
+"spicy," or "bubbly."
+The toxin may form even if the fish has been stored at too high

 What are the symptoms of scombroid poisoning?

-Symptoms generally appear within minutes to an hour after eating affected fish.
-They
+Symptoms often start within minutes to an hour after eating affected fish.
+They typically

 Tingling or burning sensations in the mouth